Missouri vs Princeton Players to Watch - Second Round

 Princeton Players to Watch

-Matt Allocco gives the Princeton Tigers 10.9 points, 4.9 rebounds and 2 assists per game.
-He also delivers 0.8 steals and 0.2 blocked shots.
+The Princeton Tigers receive 10.9 points, 4.9 rebounds and 2 assists per game from Matt Allocco.

-Caden Pierce paces the Princeton Tigers in rebounding (7.1 per game), and puts up 8.3 points and 1.2 assists.
-He also puts up 0.7 steals and 0.6 blocked shots.
+Caden Pierce is putting up a team-best 7.1 rebounds per game.
+And he is producing 8.3 points and 1.2 assists, making 43.1% of his shots from the field and 32.7% from 3-point range, with 1.2 treys per game.

-Ryan Langborg gets the Princeton Tigers 12 points, 3 rebounds and 1.6 assists per game.
-He also delivers 0.7 steals and 0.6 blocked shots.
+The Princeton Tigers get 12 points, 3 rebounds and 1.6 assists per game from Ryan Langborg.

-Keeshawn Kellman gives the Princeton Tigers 8 points, 4.5 rebounds and 0.5 assists per contest.
-He also averages 0.1 steals and 0.8 blocked shots.
+Keeshawn Kellman gives the Princeton Tigers 8 points, 4.5 rebounds and 0.5 assists per game.
+He also puts up 0.1 steals and 0.8 blocked shots.

 Missouri Top Performers (Last 10 Games)